Instructions for Graduates

 attendant your name.
 You will receive a partially pre-printed card that is used

 by the readers to announce your name to the audience and by the professional

 If needed, write your name phonetically at the top of the card.
 After receiving your name card, look for your degree sign.
-You may sit with a graduating friend if you both are receiving the same degree.
+You may sit with a graduating friend by lining up in front of or behind your friend (not beside) if you both are receiving the same degree.
+Graduates must be lined up by the processional start time listed above.
 Please leave personal belongings with your guests.

 Instructions for Guests